percy/percy-appium-js/README.md

 - `options` (**optional**) - There are various options supported by percy_screenshot to server further functionality.
     - `freezeAnimation` - Boolean value by default it falls back to `false`, you can pass `true` and percy will freeze image based animations.
     - `percyCSS` - Custom CSS to be added to DOM before the screenshot being taken.
 Note: This gets removed once the screenshot is taken.
-    - `ignoreRegionXpaths` - elements in the DOM can be ignored using xpath
+    - `ignoreRegionXpaths` - Elements in the DOM can be ignored using xpath
-    - `ignoreRegionSelectors` - elements in the DOM can be ignored using selectors.
+    - `ignoreRegionSelectors` - Elements in the DOM can be ignored using selectors.
-    - `ignoreRegionAppiumElements` - elements can be ignored using appium_elements.
+    - `ignoreRegionAppiumElements` - Elements can be ignored using appium_elements.
-    - `customIgnoreRegions` - elements can be ignored using custom boundaries
+    - `customIgnoreRegions` - Elements can be ignored using custom boundaries
       - IgnoreRegion:-
         - Description: This class represents a rectangular area on a screen that needs to be ignored for visual diff.
         - Constructor:
           ```
           init(self, top, bottom, left, right)
           ```
         - Parameters:
-          `top` (int): Top coordinate of the ignore region.
+          - `top` (int): Top coordinate of the ignore region.
-          `bottom` (int): Bottom coordinate of the ignore region.
+          - `bottom` (int): Bottom coordinate of the ignore region.
-          `left` (int): Left coordinate of the ignore region.
+          - `left` (int): Left coordinate of the ignore region.
-          `right` (int): Right coordinate of the ignore region.
+          - `right` (int): Right coordinate of the ignore region.
-        - Raises:ValueError: If top, bottom, left, or right is less than 0 or top is greater than or equal to bottom or left is greater than or equal to right.
-        - valid: Ignore region should be within the boundaries of the screen.

 ### Creating Percy on automate build
 Note: Automate Percy Token starts with `auto` keyword.
 The command can be triggered using `exec` keyword.
 ```sh-session